ilopmar/chistaco-or-not/README.md

 Chistaco or not?
 ================

-This is a simple app to vote jokes got from twitter with #chistaco.

-The application is developed with Grails 2.1.0
+This is a simple app developed with Grails 2.1.0 to vote jokes got from twitter with #chistaco.
+The application is deployed at [http://chistaco-or-not.cloudfoundry.com](http://chistaco-or-not.cloudfoundry.com)

 Author
 ------

-You can send any question to Iván López: lopez (dot) ivan (at) gmail (dot) com
+You can send any questions or comments to Iván López: lopez (dot) ivan (at) gmail (dot) com